seolacarrano/myalbum_back/planning/README.md

 ## User Stories
 - Users can create a new note
-- Users can add a picture to their note
+- Users can add picture to their note
 - Users can edit their note
 - Users can delete their note